Skip to content

 The Drivers of Mass Displacement: Ukraine and Beyond

 Nyakaar abandoned her home in South Sudan when armed conflict threatened her village.
-She found safety in the Bentiu Protection of Civilians camp, a U.N.-run camp for internally displaced South Sudanese people where World Relief operates health and nutrition programming.
+She found safety in the Bentiu Protection of Civilians camp, a U.N.-run camp for internally displaced South Sudanese people where World Relief operates health and nutrition programs.
 Shortly after arriving, Nyakaar gave birth to her son, Bone.

 What causes mass displacement?